Developing PAT Schools Program

 - design and trial an implementation plan using PAT.

 The course is delivered in three parts.

-Part 1: Seminar: face-to-face OR self-paced online learning: six hours
+Part 1: Self-paced online learning: six hours

 In Part 1 of the course, participants develop skills and knowledge about the purpose of assessment in a developmental approach.

 Participants are introduced to key research relating to good assessment practice and an overview of the PAT assessment suite and scales.
 Participants engage in activities based on their own context to identify how they currently use PAT in their schools.
 Using a short case study as a model, participants are guided through a process to identify accurately which PAT phase their school is in.